vippsas/vipps-login-api/vipps-login-faq.md

 # Who can get access to NNIN and how?

-Merchants with legal requirements or other objective needs to use Norwegian National Identity Number (NNIN) to achieve required user identification can get access to NNIN.
+Only merchants with legal requirements or other objective needs to use Norwegian National Identity Number (NNIN) to achieve required user identification can get access to NNIN.
 We correspond to
 [the guidance from Datatilsynet](https://www.datatilsynet.no/rettigheter-og-plikter/personopplysninger/fodselsnummer/) on this.